Aerocóndor Colombia: Jet operations

 Aerocóndor entered the jet age in December of 1972, purchasing an ex-American Airlines Boeing 720B.
 A Canadair CC-106 Yukon was also acquired for freight services in 1972 and a second ex-American Boeing 720B was added to the fleet in 1974.
-Introduction of jetliners modernized the airline's image and enabled it to begin operating jet services to Aruba, Curaçao, Guatemala City, Santo Domingo, Panama, and Port-au-Prince whilst also increasing the frequency of Miami services from Medellin, Bogotá, and San Andres.
+Introduction of jetliners modernized the airline's image and enabled it to begin operating jet services to Aruba, Curaçao, Guatemala City, Santo Domingo, Panama City, and Port-au-Prince whilst also increasing the frequency of Miami services from Medellín, Bogotá, and San Andrés.
 In 1975, financial control of Aerocóndor passed from the company's foundation management to Jorge Barco Vargas, formerly an Aerocivil chairman and the brother of a former president of the republic.
 A new orange and yellow colour scheme was applied to some aircraft, including the Boeing 720s, from 1975.

-By this time, Aerocóndor had become a respected airline and was considered Colombia's second international airline.
-It also began to compete internationally with the country's national airline Avianca, to the concerns of both air traffic management and political representatives who wanted to protect Avianca's interests.
-By this stage Aerocóndor had grown to become Colombia's second international airline, and it was competing against the country's national flag carrier Avianca Colombia.

 In 1977, the airline entered the wide-body era when it acquired a factory fresh Airbus A300, named "Ciudad de Barranquilla" in honor of the company's port of origin.
 This was the first A300 operated within the Latin American region, entering service on highly competitive routes to Miami.
 Plans for the introduction of a second A300 failed to materialize due to fiscal underachievement under the airline's new management.
 The financially strapped carrier soon entered a period of major crisis, due to poor control and internal corruption rather than market forces.